-VAWA [FR Notice 9/27/21]
+VAWA [FR Notice 8/13/24]

-When a veteran's family member is receiving protection under VAWA because the veteran is the perpetrator of domestic violence, dating violence, sexual assault, or stalking, the victim must continue to be assisted.
+When a veteran's family member is receiving protection under VAWA because the veteran is the perpetrator of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the victim must continue to be assisted.
 Upon termination of the perpetrator's VASH assistance, the victim must be given a regular HCV if one is available, and the perpetrator's VASH voucher must be used to serve another eligible veteran family.
 If a regular HCV is not available, the perpetrator must be terminated from assistance and the victim will continue to use the VASH voucher.